 A fee will be charged for administration of special tests in areas for which academic credit may be received.
 This fee must be paid in advance.

-Fees for Courses in Music Performance Study
+Arts and Sciences - Fees for Courses in Music Performance Study

 Private applied lessons in most instruments and voice are available each semester, for academic credit, to qualified students.
 Private lessons meet for 14 weeks during the semester.
 Both one-half hour (one academic credit) or one hour (two academic credits) lessons may be taken, depending on the recommendation of the faculty.
 Review detailed fees associated with music lessons on the Lessons page through the Department of Music website.